Sequestration, Its Causes and Impact

 Why Congress Used Sequestration and What It Did to the Economy

-The term sequestration comes from the Latin word sequestrare.
-It means something that is taken and locked away for safekeeping.
+The term sequestration comes from the Latin word sequestrare, which essentially means taking something away and locking it up for safekeeping.
 For example, when the ancient Romans couldn't agree who owned a piece of property, they gave it to a third party.
-He was called the sequester, and he held onto the property until the two sides resolved their differences.
+He was called the sequester.
+He held onto the property until the two sides resolved their differences.

 The FY 2013 Sequester

 The spending cap for FY 2013 was $988 trillion, $55 billion lower than the FY 2012 cap of $1.043 trillion.
-However, Congress enacted $85 billion in spending reductions, keeping spending below the cap.
+Congress enacted $85 billion in spending reductions to keep spending below the cap.
 The sequester cut these four main areas:

 - Medicare: $11.1 billion from a 2 percent cut in payments to providers.
 In other words, they get reimbursed 98 percent of their submitted bills.